© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Outlook Cave is a scheduled monument protected by Historic England under reference 1010711.
 View the official record →

-Outlook Cave is a natural limestone cave located in Somerset, England, which has yielded evidence of human occupation dating to the Pleistocene period.
+Outlook Cave is a natural limestone cave located in Somerset, England, which shows evidence of human occupation during the Palaeolithic period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010711.

 Outlook Cave is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010711.